-Hypothermia is an abnormally low body temperature that is dangerous, and potentially fatal if not properly cared for.
+Hypothermia is an abnormally low body temperature that is dangerous and potentially fatal if not properly cared for.
 Hypothermia most often occurs when individuals are exposed to extremely cold temperatures for extended periods of time.
-However, it can also occur in warmer environments in situations such as wearing wet clothing in windy conditions, becoming chilled from being in the rain for an extended period, or submersion in cold water.
-Sweating leads to wet clothing, which increases the possibility of becoming chilled.
-Dressing in layers that are easy to put on or take off will help you to avoid becoming chilled, or becoming too warm and sweating heavily in your clothes.
+However, it can also occur in warmer environments in situations such as wearing wet clothing in windy conditions, becoming chilled from being in the rain for an extended period, or being submersed in cold water.
 Planning is essential before a trek or outing to make sure you are prepared for possible changes in environmental conditions.

 To prevent hypothermia, be aware of your environment and dress accordingly.
-Cover all exposed skin surface possible to help prevent heat loss.
+Cover as much exposed skin surface as possible to help prevent heat loss.
 Avoid activities and clothing that will cause you to sweat a lot.
-The combination of wet clothing and cold temperatures will cause more heat loss.
+The combination of wet clothing and cold temperatures will cause additional heat loss.
 Wear multiple layers and stay dry.

 Signs/Symptoms of Hypothermia

 - Cool or cold skin on the abdomen, chest, or back